Tosino46/Amazon-Product-Review-Analysis/README.md

 The aim is to extract actionable insights that drive strategic decisions related to product pricing, promotion, marketing strategies and inventory management.

+## Source

+This file was shared to me by DSA- The Incubator Hub as our First Project as a Data analyst.

 ## Methodology